nicholaswilde/recipes/docs/sauces-and-dressings/joy-of-cooking-pesto.md

 ## :cooking: Cookware

+- 1 skillet
 - 1 food processor

 ## :pencil: Instructions

 ### Step 1

+Toast pine nuts in a skillet.

+### Step 2

 Combine in a food processor and process to a rough paste basil leaves, grated Parmesan, pine nuts, and garlic.

-### Step 2
+### Step 3

 With the machine running, slowly add olive oil, or as needed.

-### Step 3
+### Step 4

 If the pesto seems try (it should be a thick paste), add a little more olive oil.
 Season to taste with salt and pepper.

-### Step 4
+### Step 5

 Use immediately, or pour a very thin film of olive oil over the top, cover, and refrigerate for up to 1 week.